Skip to Content

 Perfect Evening – Disney’s Musical ALADDIN

-You can also name Hamburg the German Musical Capital.
+You can also name Hamburg, the German Musical Capital.
 With the musicals “Lion King”, “Das Wunder von Bern”, the “Phantom der Oper I und II” and the new Musical “Aladdin”, you can choose your favorite performance for a perfect evening event.
-We decided to watch Disney’s Musical Aladdin (by Stage Entertainment) and enjoyed a very colorful Arabic night in Agrabah with powerful singers, an energetic ensemble, and a wonderful background set.
+We decided to watch Disney’s Musical Aladdin (by Stage Entertainment) and enjoyed a colorful Arabic night in Agrabah with powerful singers, an energetic ensemble, and a fantastic background set.

-The tour behind the scenes with Kris Siekerman and Mark van Beelen from the current cast of Aladdin gave us an insight into hundreds of unique costumes and some little secrets about the Aladdin-show.
-Thumbs up – it was not our last musical in Hamburg, for sure!
+The tour behind the scenes with Kris Siekerman and Mark van Beelen from the current cast of Aladdin gave us an insight into hundreds of unique costumes and some little secrets about the Aladdin show.
+Thumbs up – it was definitely not our last musical in Hamburg!

 Drinks with Gay friends in Hamburg

-After a wonderful day in Germany’s port city number one, we were looking for a nice gay place for some drinks with old and new friends from Hamburg.
-This time, it was the popular M&V Gay Bar at the street called “Lange Reihe” in the gay district St. Georg in Hamburg, As locals told us, this is the best gay bar in Hamburg.
-This traditional gay bar with a nice crowd, handsome staff, and delicious German beers was truly a welcoming spot for a relaxed time, just a 10-minute walk from Hamburg central station.
+After a beautiful day in Germany’s port city number one, we were looking for a nice gay place for drinks with old and new friends from Hamburg.
+This time, it was the popular M&V Gay Bar on the street called “Lange Reihe” in the gay district St. Georg in Hamburg.
+As locals told us, this is the best gay bar in Hamburg.
+This traditional gay bar with a friendly crowd, handsome staff, and delicious German beers was truly a welcoming spot for a relaxed time, just a 10-minute walk from Hamburg’s central station.

-Our Gay City Trip Hamburg in Northern Germany
+And now it is time to plan your Gay City Trip to Hamburg in Northern Germany

-We are based in Amsterdam, the Dutch capital of the country surrounded and very closely connected to water.
+We are based in Amsterdam, the Dutch capital of the country, surrounded, and very closely connected to water.
 Hamburg felt similar, like a German mixture of the modern port city of Rotterdam and the historical part of the capital of the Netherlands.
-Neighborhoods like the Schanzenviertel or St. Georg offering space and locations for the young and hipster folks while the Hafen City and the old town part of the Inner and Outer Alster Lake are more moderate and crowded with tourists.
-Take your time wandering around, explore the contrasts of the old and new Hamburg, smell the fresh salty breeze from the water, and listen to all the seabirds.
+Neighborhoods like the Schanzenviertel or St. Georg offer space and locations for the young and hipster folks, while the Hafen City and the old town part of the Inner and Outer Alster Lake are more moderate and crowded with tourists.
+Take your time wandering around, exploring the contrasts of the old and new Hamburg, smell the fresh salty breeze from the water, and listen to all the seabirds.
 Our Gay City Trip in Hamburg was fascinating.
 We will come back.

 Karl & Daan.